LAGuide

 Huckleberry is another place that goes from total insanity on weekends to almost library quiet on a weekday morning.
 The roasted mushroom scramble and some of the best pastries in town taste so much better when you haven’t waited in line and then battled with a Santa Monica mom for a table.

 Republique is one of the city’s best French restaurants at night, but is also one of the city’s best bakeries during the day.
-You should probably get some eggs (go ahead and Instagram them, it’s fine) but you should also absolutely get the kouign amann because it’s one of the most delicious things you’ll ever put in your mouth.
+You should probably get some eggs (go ahead and post them on Instagram, it’s fine) but you should also get the kouign amann.
+It'll ruin your life.

 Weekday mornings might be the best way to experience Gjusta.
 Things are so quiet, they dispense with the ticket system entirely, so you can stroll straight up to the counter and order your breakfast bialy without waiting approximately a million years.
 You might even get a seat out on the patio.
 The egg bialys are great, but our go-to is always the pastrami gravlax with herbed cream cheese on a bialy, and a baklava croissant chaser.
 Breakfast is the most important meal of the day, and we are ready and willing to take advantage of that.